 Saturday 18th April, 12pm – 3pm

-Join us for a drink and meet the artists!
+Join us for a drink and meet the artists.

+We welcome guide and support dogs and kindly ask that all dogs are kept on leads.
 The exhibition space is currently raised and not directly accessible for wheelchair or mobility aid users.
 However, the open layout allows the exhibition to be viewed comfortably from a distance.